metosin/ring-swagger/README.md

 (defmethod jsons/json-type s/Maybe [e] (swagger/->json (:schema e)))
 ```

-One might also need to write both JSON Serialization for the Schema values and Coersion function to de-serialize the value back from JSON.
+One might also need to write both JSON Serialization for the Schema values and coercion function to de-serialize the value back from JSON.

 ### Extra Schema elements supported by `ring.swagger.json-schema-dirty`